charmeleon-zz/BitClient/README.md

 # BitClient - BitTorrent Client written in Python 3.3

-BitClient uses only code from the standard python library.
-I've created it as a way to get familiar with Python and Networking
+BitClient is a lightweight BitTorrent client that only uses code from the standard p3k library.

+I created it to get familiar with Python, Networking, and writing code by following a specification.

+## Requirements
+Minimum: Python 3.3.0
+Tested only under GNU/Linux

 ## Usage
 To use, simply call from terminal: